RLMD/100-days-of-code/README.md

 >Status: In development

-A collection of exercises done for the "100 Days of Code" course Dr. Angela Yu on Udemy
+A collection of exercises done for the "100 Days of Code" course by Dr. Angela Yu on Udemy